Bai Langning: 2020/21 season

 The start of the professional season was delayed by the ongoing pandemic, but Bai decided not to return to the UK on the advice of his parents.

 The only snooker tournament to be held in China during the 2020–21 season was the China City Teams event in December, in Xi'an.
 Only two current professional players were able to attend (Mei Xiwen also stayed in China for family reasons).
-Bai played for the Guangzhou team alongside former professional Fang Xiongman and CBSA Academy graduate Huang Jiahao.
+Bai played for the Guangzhou team, alongside former professional Fang Xiongman and CBSA Academy graduate Huang Jiahao.
 Guangzhou won the tournament, beating Xinjiang in the final.

 In March 2021, Bai Langning returned to the UK to play in the World Championship.
-He defeated Allan Taylor, Alan McManus and Ben Woollaston to reach the final qualifying round.
+He defeated Allan Taylor, Alan McManus, and Ben Woollaston to reach the final qualifying round.
 There, he led Martin Gould 5–2 before the experienced Gould took control, winning the last eight frames.
 This loss meant he was relegated from the tour, ranked 102.

-In attempt to regain his tour card, Bai Langning entered Q School.
+In an attempt to regain his tour card, Bai Langning entered the 2021 Q School.
 In the first event, Bai lost to Fraser Patrick in the last round.
 Subsequent losses to Sydney Wilson and Mitchell Mann in the other two events meant that Bai did not qualify for the 2021–22 tour.
 However, his total of 41 frames meant that he finished ninth on the amateur top-up list.
 With only 122 professionals, this would ensure invitations to most tournaments during the season.